-Any faculty member seeking an exception to the final examination rule for an academic course shall first secure the approval of the department chair and then that of the Dean for Curriculum and Honors.
+Any faculty member seeking an exception to the final examination rule for an academic course shall first secure the approval of the Dean and then that of the Chair of Academic Standing Committee.

 Students, as well as faculty members, are expected to abide by the published examination schedule.
 However, students with three examinations in one day may request of a professor that one examination be rescheduled during examination period.
 There is no obligation on the part of the faculty member to reschedule the examination.
 All requests for rescheduling an examination must be made at least five class days before the start of the final examination period.
 Students with four examinations in one day may request that one or two of the examinations be rescheduled, following the same procedure.
-When a scheduling conflict cannot be resolved between faculty member(s) and student, the student may take her or his case to the Dean for Curriculum and Honors.
+When a scheduling conflict cannot be resolved between faculty member(s) and student, the student may take her or his case to the Dean for Academic Affairs.